 After a long battle with cancer, Rosemarie died on July 17, 2009.
 Her tireless efforts and lasting support for the greater NYC community after 9/11 will always be remembered.

-Mindy Kombert & Sherry Kronenfeld – Flag of Remembrance
+Mindy Kombert and Sherry Kronenfeld – Flag of Remembrance

 Ken Feinberg – September 11th Victim Compensation Fund